stas/thesis/chapters/1_introduction.md

 #### Complexity and technical debt

 The complexity of the email systems is very high.
-The number of RFC[^1] publications related to the email contains a very long list[^2].
+The number of RFC[^rfc] publications related to the email contains a very long list[^emailrfcs].
 It is hard to believe an organisation can follow all these standards and limitations and provide a solution that will work, cost and look better.

 The technical debt resides in the amount of the libraries and software that was mainly designed and implemented by the same organisations that wrote the